ArchMCR/SoftwareArchitectureLearningResources/README.md

 * Evolutionary Architecture by Neal Ford, Patrick Kua, and Rebecca Parsons

-  A look at where architecture is today and what architecture looks is evolving/changing is a key tenant (as opposed to up front design).
+  A look at where architecture is today and what architecture looks like when evolving/changing is a key tenant (as opposed to up front design).
 Introduces the idea of testing architectural traits through fitness functions.
-There is some powerful/interesting ideas but a lack of concreate examples let's it down.
+There is some powerful/interesting ideas but a lack of concrete examples is a drawback.

 * Clean Architecture by Robert Cecil Martin (Uncle Bob)